tablelandnetwork/docs/docs/smart-contracts/contract-owned-tables.md

 }
 ```

 The contract can now call the Tableland registry and mint tables.
 Note the usage of `address(this)`.
-The `TablelandTables` contract has a `createTable` function that takes an address called `owner` as the first parameter.
+The `TablelandTables` contract has a `create` function that takes an address called `owner` as the first parameter.
 It simply mints a TABLE ERC721 token to this owner — which is the contract since `address(this)` was passed.

 It’s possible that a developer will choose to pass the address of some function caller’s address, like `msg.sender`, instead of having the contract itself be the owner via `address(this)`.
 Here, it would eliminate the need for inheriting `ERC721Holder` or `IERC721Receiver` since the contract would, thus, be acting as a passthrough to the Tableland registry contract and never actually receives an ERC721 token.
 It’d be minted right to `msg.sender`.